dotnet/designs/accepted/single-file/design.md

 * A subset of CoreCLR Tests
 * Tests to ensure that MSIL files with embedded PDBs are handled correctly
 * End-to-End testing on real world apps such as Roslyn, MusicStore

+#### Measurements

-* *Measurements*: Publish size and run-time (first run, subsequent runs) for HelloWorld, Roslyn and MusicStore.
+Measure publish size and run-time (first run, subsequent runs) for HelloWorld (framework-dependent and self-contained), Roslyn and MusicStore.

+#### Telemetry

+Collect telemetry for single-file published apps with respect to parameters such as:

+* Framework-dependent vs self-contained apps.
+* Whether the apps are Pure managed apps, ready-to run compiled apps, or have native dependencies.
+* Embedding of additional/data files, and use of file access API.

 ## Further Work